top of page

 May 145 min read

-The Self Coached Triathlete Conundrum.
+The Self Coached Triathlete Training Conundrum.

 The greatest tool available to the self-coached triathlete is not a power meter, a GPS watch, or a training plan.
 It is the disciplined practice of asking: why do I believe this is the right thing to do right now?
 And would I believe it if no one were watching?"